muziejus/javascripting-english-major/_pages/help/atom.md

 files, don’t fret.
 There are several ways to open it back up.
 Try these in order.

-1. The project tree—which shows the files—may have just disappeared.
+1. The project tree—which shows the files—may have just closed.
 Try typing `ctrl` `0` (that’s a zero) to have the tree reopen.
 If that’s empty, too, move to the next step.